Mel Sithamur Jain Math: History

 the Termutti (car-stand), are noteworthy.

 Overview

 There are two temples and one of them is dedicated to Parshvanatha.
 The other temple is dedicated to Malinatha and it was originally a boulder containing rock-cut images of Bahubali, Parsvanatha, Adinatha, Mahavira and Ambika yakshi.
 These images were carved in the 9th century CE.

 Parshvanatha temple or Raja Gopuram is a seven storeyed tower with a total height of more than 70 feet.
 Images of tirthankaras are carved on temple walls.
 Main idol of Parsvanatha temple is a black colored 14 feet idol of Parsvanatha in Padmasan posture.
-The 52 feet manastambha in temple is a monolith.
+The 52 feet manastambha in the temple is a monolith.

 Malinatha Temple is also known as Thiruvooram Palli or Kattam Palli.
 The carvings of Tirtankaras Bahubali, Parshvanatha, Adinath bagavan, Mahavira and Yakshi Dharma Devi belonging to the 7th century sculptured on a single rock here is a testimony to the workmanship of those days.